kshitjee/reservation-dapp/README.md

 Koraline

-A decentralized application (DApp) that enables users to make reservations for their favorite places, powered by the Ethereum blockchain.
+A decentralized application (DApp) that enables users to make reservations for their favorite places, powered by the Ethereum blockchain. \\

-//style these well for the readme md table contents should be bold
 #Table of Contents
 ##Features
 ##Getting Started